Kata-Martagon/orbital-stopwatch/README.md

 # Orbital Stopwatch

+## How to use

+Click to pause and resume

 ## What?
 A gravitational physics model with particles orbiting a centre star representing the passing of time.
 Particles are coloured based on the fraction of time they represent.